 Palms lose their beauty, and sometimes die, for numerous reasons - not all caused by diseases.
 The goal of this work is to help readers separate, for example, leaf spots caused by a disease vs. leaf spots caused by a nutritional deficiency; death caused by a bud rot vs. death caused by lightning; or leaf shredding caused by a disease vs. leaf shredding caused by wind.
 The ability to determine the cause is critical to selecting successful control measures, which can vastly vary.

-This ambitious treatment of an economically important host is presented in the popular APS Compendium format with new high quality photographs, up-to-date diagnostic and treatment information, and references provided for each topic.
+This ambitious treatment of an economically important host is presented in the popular APS Compendium format with high quality photographs, up-to-date diagnostic and treatment information, and references provided for each topic.
 An introduction on palm morphology and biology are added in addition to new diseases and enhanced detail.
 Readers will find data on distribution of pathogens within the United States and worldwide, descriptions of laboratory techniques including information on pathogen isolation and maintenance techniques, a list of potential hosts for each pathogen, and step-by-step treatment methods for diseases and disorders.

 This book is applicable to any geographic location where palms are grown, whether indoors or outdoors, and will be valuable for a wide range of readers, including nursery growers, extension professionals, plant pathologists, horticulturists, landscape professionals, diagnosticians, arborists, landscape consultants, landscape architects, botanical garden professionals, palm researchers, and palm hobbyists.